Fancy Some More? - PinkPantheress

 The Remixes of Stateside

-The next version with Zara Larsson proved equally as gratifying.
-The original version has been curated into a lighter, more playful remix, with production including bubbly synths and ad-libs of smooches — an intertextual reference to Larsson’s summery style.
+The next version, featuring Zara Larsson, proves equally rewarding.
+The track is reworked into a lighter, more playful remix, driven by bubbly synths and smooch-like ad-libs that nod to Larsson’s signature summery style.

 The Remixes of Romeo

-Seeing Ravyn Lenae and Rachel Chinouriri among the remixers immediately raised my expectations — and they didn’t disappoint.
+The presence of Ravyn Lenae and Rachel Chinouriri among the remixers raised expectations, and neither collaboration disappoints.

 The Remix of Nice to Know You

-The standout of Fancy Some More?, for me, is the Sugababes remix of Nice to Know You.
+Last but certainly not least, my personal highlight from Fancy Some More? is the Sugababes remix of Nice to Know You.

 Final Thoughts